Consult a Doctor

 Canva

 Are you experiencing the consequences of constantly wearing high heels?
-Here are a few suggestions that can help ameliorate the painful effects of high heel shoes:
+Here are a few suggestions that can help ameliorate the painful effects and avoid the health risks of high heel shoes:

 2. Engage in more joint and calf exercises– Stretch your calves before and after wearing heels.
 Extension of the feet, flexion and extension of the ankle, squats and even swimming are good forms of lower limb exercises.